 Research into developmental risk and resilience has scope to inform professionals and policy makers in ways that will improve lives of children and families.
 Our work adopts an interdisciplinary research strategy that combines cognitive experimental, twin-model-fitting, fMRI, MRI and genotyping methods and can be thought of within two main themes.

-Resilience and childhood maltreatment:
+Resilience and childhood adversity:

 For example, we have shown that exposure to physical abuse and domestic violence leads to heightened reactivity in ‘threat’ related circuitry, including the amygdala and anterior insula.
 This may represent a form of ‘adaptation’ to early risk environments, which may confer short-term functional advantages for the child.
 However, heightened responsiveness of such brain structures to threat could also constitute a latent neural risk factor that predisposes to later mental health problems.
 It may, for example, make it more difficult for individuals to cope with future stressors, which could be experienced as overwhelming.
 There is research in support of this notion.
 We know from other studies of adults that high levels of amygdala reactivity to threat stimuli increase risk of mental health symptoms if individuals are exposed to future stressors such as combat or stressful life events in the community.